AliceWonderMiscreations/FileWrapper/README.md

 3. `$mime` -- __Optional__
   The MIME type the file should be served with.
 The class will attempt to sniff the correct MIME type if set to `null` but it is better to explicitly specify the MIME type.
 Use a `string` to specify a MIME type.
-To tell the clas detect the mime type, set to `null`.
+To tell the class detect the mime type, set to `null`.
 4. `$maxage` -- __Optional__
   How long the client should cache the file for.
 This parameter can either be an integer representing number of seconds, an integer representing the UNIX